Euler angles: Definition by extrinsic rotations

 In sum, the three elemental rotations occur about z, x and z.
-Indeed, this sequence is often denoted z-x-z (or 3-1-3).
-Sets of rotation axes associated with both proper Euler angles and Tait–Bryan angles are commonly named using this notation (see above for details).
+This sequence is often denoted z-x-z (or 3-1-3).
+Sets of rotation axes associated with both proper Euler angles and Tait–Bryan angles are commonly named using this notation (see above for the six possibilities for each).

+If each step of the rotation acts on the rotating coordinate system XYZ, the rotation is intrinsic (Z-X'-Z).
+Intrinsic rotation can also be denoted 3-1-3.

 Signs, ranges and conventions

 Angles are commonly defined according to the right-hand rule.
 Namely, they have positive values when they represent a rotation that appears clockwise when looking in the positive direction of the axis, and negative values when the rotation appears counter-clockwise.
 The opposite convention (left hand rule) is less frequently adopted.

 About the ranges (using interval notation):